 Right to show the direct copy of work by film, image, or any other medium to the public at large.

 Applications Process & Cost

-Each individual piece of work requires a separate copyright.
-Every application must be accompanied with extensive registration documents which remain vulnerable to troublemakers.
+Each individual piece of work requires separate copyright.
+Every application must be accompanied with extensive registration documents, which remain vulnerable to troublemakers.
 A single registration may cost anything between $35 to $220.
 These factors make copyright registration an expensive and time-consuming affair.

 In the majority of cases, the subject matter of copyright is a creative work.
-Therefore, by its inherent nature it becomes difficult for the courts to distinguish between original works and derivative works not bordering infringement.
-The court decides over every trial on a case by case basis.
-Petitioners often invests huge amount of time and money in defending the authenticity of a work.
+Therefore, by its inherent nature, it becomes difficult for the courts to distinguish between original works and derivative works not bordering on infringement.
+The court decides over every trial on a case-by-case basis.
+Petitioners often invest a huge amount of time and money in defending the authenticity of a work.
 Only to realize that no infringement has occurred as per the court’s definition.

 Fair Use Limitation